-Welcome to the January/February issue of Farming News!
+Welcome to the first of our regular Farming Newsletters!

-This time we take a look at Selective Dry Cow therapy vs. Antibiotic Dry Cow Therapy and how it can benefit your herd and your pocket.
+In our January/February issue we are looking at Selective Dry Cow therapy vs. Antibiotic Dry Cow Therapy and how it can benefit your herd and your pocket.

 We also investigate hypocalcaemia (Milk Fever).
 We cover what causes it, what the signs are and how to prevent your cows from having a lazy metabolism when it comes to producing calcium.